suasuasuasuasua/resume-template/README.md

 the underlying engine is much faster at compiling the documents.
 It's pretty similar to `markdown` actually but is just supercharged for the writer and scientist.

+### An Aside

+You don't have to use this template just for the resume!
+The dev environment should work for anything from homework, reports, personal documents, etc. The main idea behind this repo is learning $LaTeX$ and `typst` and using `devenv`.

 ## Template